supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Turing Machines.md

 - Looping does not only mean that some configuration is repeating, but the turing machine is never halting.
 - We cannot say whether some program will halt or not.

+- The language of Turing machine is always recognizable.

 ## Decider and Decidable